Dolly Parton was born into a world on the cusp of seismic change.

 But in those mountains, the combination of the majesty and the accompanying isolation is tangible.

-It doesn’t take much imagination to picture a sunny-headed girl running among the trees and up and down the hills, singing a song, chasing butterflies, picking flowers for her mom.
+It doesn’t take much imagination to picture a sunny-headed girl running among the trees and up and down the hills, singing a song, chasing butterflies and fireflies and picking flowers for her mom.

-We can’t fathom the journey that Dolly Parton has taken since she left Locust Ridge.
-But we can go back and picture the place where it all started.
+We can’t fathom the journey that Dolly Parton has taken since she left Locust Ridge in the Great Smoky Mountains.
+Still, we can picture the place where it all started with the parts she allows us to see.

 Click here to view the story version of this article.